NEURO-ANATOMY OF THE VAGUS

 I’m using the image above from a German publisher printed in 1964 because it is provisionally accurate, and not under copyright anymore.
 The Bourgery images have been reprinted by Taschen (see link above).
 Thanks to Jane Garcia who unearthed the poster above in Vienna.
 Much appreciated.

 Your living Vagus is as splendid as virgin rainforest, a natural embodied cathedral of such grand majesty as to be almost incomprehensible in its vastness.
-Unfortunately, most modern people are not using this aboriginal neural inheritance wisely because we are so inundated by threat as to be unable to access most its wonder.
+Unfortunately, most modern people are not using this aboriginal neural inheritance wisely because we are so inundated by threat as to be unable to access most of its wonder.
 The Vagus is your vast interoceptive sensing network: the seat of embodied intelligence, home of your visceral awareness.
 Yet pushed into defense, most of us are merely utilizing it as an alarm system when it can be the doorway to coming home to ourselves.